chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ### Communication

-> Tell me about a time when you had to collaborate with backend developers or other teams to solve a complex technical problem.
-How did you handle communication challenges, especially given the multilingual environment you'll be working in here?
+> How did you handle communication challenges?

 At Toyou Feiji Electronics, when I redesigned our centralized storage platform.
 As a senior frontend developer, I also worked with backend teams to refactor Redfish-compliant RESTful APIs.